 First Cycle, Academic

 There are several degrees students can earn within the first cycle of post-secondary education.
 The Önlisans Derecesi/Diplomasi is awarded after the completion of a 2-year program of university study.
-Following, the Lisans Derecesi is awarded to students who have completed all four years of university education.
-Other more career oriented degrees, such as the 5 year Mühendislik Diplomasi engineering degree or the 6 year Tip Doktoru Lisans Diplomasi for medicine,
+The Lisans Derecesi is awarded to students who have completed all 4 years of university education.
+Other more career oriented degrees, such as the 5-year Mühendislik Diplomasi engineering degree or the 6-year Tip Doktoru Lisans Diplomasi for medicine,

 are offered as well.